Humboldt Broncos bus crash: Criminal

 On July 6, 2018, the RCMP held a news conference to announce an arrest and charges in relation to the collision.
 The driver of the truck, 29-year-old Jaskirat Singh Sidhu of Calgary, was charged with 16 counts of dangerous driving causing death, and 13 counts of dangerous driving causing bodily harm.
 Sidhu had only one year of experience driving trucks and had only two weeks of training on the vehicle he was driving at the time of the crash.
 He had only been driving the vehicle on his own for two weeks when the crash occurred.
 He was released on $1,000 bail with a number of conditions: he was required to reside at his Calgary home, follow a curfew, be under a driving ban, and surrender his passport.

 In October 2018, Sukhmander Singh, the owner of the involved trucking company Adesh Deol Trucking Ltd., was charged with violating federal and provincial safety regulations.
 These included two counts of failure to require a daily log, two counts of keeping multiple daily logs for a single day, three counts of failure to monitor the driver's compliance with the relevant regulation, and one count of failure to have or follow a written safety program.
 A court date was set for November 9.
 In March 2019, Singh pleaded guilty to five counts, with the logs and safety program charges having been dropped, and was fined $5,000.

-On January 8, 2019, Sidhu pleaded guilty to all counts and underwent sentencing hearings in late January, hearing from 90 victim impact statements.
+On January 8, 2019, Sidhu pleaded guilty to all counts and underwent sentencing hearings in late January, hearing 90 victim impact statements.
 A forensic report found that he did not apply the brakes upon approaching the intersection and that his view was unobstructed, with plenty of advance warnings.
 On the final day of hearings, January 31, Sidhu expressed remorse and apologized.
 The Crown requested a 10-year prison sentence, with each count to be served concurrently, followed by a 10-year driving ban.
 Judge Inez Cardinal delivered her sentencing decision on March 22, 2019: concurrent sentences of 8 years.
 In July 2022, Sidhu was granted day parole by the Parole Board of Canada, after a hearing with some of the families of the victims in attendance.
+He was granted full parole in 2023.